 Filling senior positions is even more challenging because of the labor shortage caused by the sudden digitalization and penetration of technology into industries.
 The pandemic accelerated this, and the demand keeps growing up.

-But do not fret, there’s a solution for all of these pressing issues.
+But do not fret, there’s a solution for all of these pressing issues for hiring top software developers.
 However, it’s essential to understand the source in order to overcome them right away.

 Top 4 hiring challenges in software development (and the solutions)

 1. Interviews take a lot of time

 Finding qualified software engineering candidates and deciding who is the fittest software developer for the position isn’t as swift as it should be.
 An HR department could take care of some steps, but the heaviest part of the screening process falls onto the development team’s managers.

 Involving software engineers or tech managers in the process is the best way to decide who the best candidate to fill the position is.
 However, this consumes a lot of working time and resources.
 Unless you have a huge company, the interview process that takes weeks or even months is an unnecessary luxury.

 The first step is to devise an efficient hiring process.
 Before posting an ad, before anything, it’s mandatory to plan the profile of that new employee, detailing precisely what skills are needed and more.